suggitpe/cloud-poc/README.md

 This is a simple greeting app that when started, looks for a Eureka and registers itself as a service.
 It does not have the capability to look up another service.

 ### EurekaClient
-This is a java service that when employed will envoke the services of the simple-java-service through the service registry.
+This is a java service that when employed will envoke the services of the java-service through the service registry.

 ## How do I use them
 All parts of this project work with Gradle.
 The basic operation for them all is